 ”You are missing the point of the horse and rider relationship.”

-No. Thinking that a connection between a horse and a human has to be about dominance is missing the point.
+No. Thinking that a connection between a horse and a human has to be about dominance and control is missing the point.

 ”The best training tool that anyone has is simply common sense.
 If you had made this a tirade against Monty Roberts I would have been behind you.”